TheMin3s/BFDIBranches-Mac/README.md

 This guide starts after decompressing the "BFDIBranches-MacOS.zip" file located in this repository.

+All this really does is install Wine and BFDI: Branches onto your computer, so if you'd like to do a manual installation of wine you're welcome to do so

 Heyo there!
 Welcome to the BFDI: Branches installation guide for Mac!
 NOTE THAT THIS IS UNOFFICIAL!!
 Made by @themines.
 See the actual download page at https://teambranches.itch.io/bfdi-branches